Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 Walk on Sand Bars

-We ate a packed lunch from Big Dog restaurant on a sand bar our first day.
+We ate a packed lunch from Big Dog restaurant on a sand bar on our first day.

-However, I found it a bit too difficult to pick apart my fried fish while sitting on my butt, trying not to get sand in the food.
+However, I found it difficult to pick apart my fried fish while sitting on my butt, trying not to get sand in the food.
 I'd suggest eating on the boat, instead.

-The second day, we ate lunch at the Yacht Club on Staniel Cay and only stopped on the sand bars to take photos.
+On the second day, we ate lunch at the Yacht Club on Staniel Cay and only stopped on a sand bar for photos and a short walk.

 Take a Rachel Bubble Bath